Contents

 PCBs are manufactured by layering an epoxy pre-impregnated fiberglass sheet between the copper layers.
 These layers are laminated together under high temperatures and pressure.

 Buried vias can be built into HDI boards using a sequential lamination process.
-The first step is to fabricate the layers that are connected through a buried via (layers 2, 3, 4, and 5 in the given stack-up).
+The first step is to fabricate the layers that are connected through a buried via (layers 2, 3, 4, and 5 in the given build-up).
 Next, the outer layers (layers 1 and 6) are laminated, and the microvia holes are drilled.

 Now, let us assume that this design requires a connection between L1 & L3; L6 & L4.
 The best way to achieve this design is to use staggered or stacked vias as shown below.